ah474747/ent-kaurene-classification/MANUSCRIPT_DRAFT.md

 Traditional approaches to enzyme function prediction rely on sequence similarity, conserved motifs, and phylogenetic analysis (3).
 However, these methods often fail for terpene synthases due to their high sequence diversity and the complex relationship between sequence and function (4).
 Recent advances in protein language models, particularly ESM-2, have shown promise for capturing structural and functional information from amino acid sequences (5).
 These models learn representations that encode not only sequence patterns but also structural constraints and functional relationships.

 Here, we present a comprehensive benchmark comparing machine learning approaches using ESM-2 embeddings against traditional sequence-based methods for binary classification of terpene synthases.
+Our primary objective is to develop a practical tool for prioritizing sequences from large databases (e.g., UniProt, NCBI) to identify the most promising candidates for experimental validation.
+Rather than testing thousands of unannotated terpene synthase sequences, researchers can use our model to generate a ranked list and focus experimental efforts on the top candidates (e.g., top 12 sequences) most likely to produce the target terpene product.

 We focus on three well-represented terpene products from the MARTS-DB dataset: germacrene (93 sequences, 7.4% class balance), pinene (82 sequences, 6.5% class balance), and myrcene (53 sequences, 4.2% class balance).
-This multi-product approach allows us to evaluate the robustness of our methods across different terpene chemistries and class imbalances.
+This multi-product approach allows us to evaluate the robustness of our methods across different terpene chemistries and class imbalances while demonstrating practical utility for enzyme discovery pipelines.

 ## Results